outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - example: without being able to see a ball in its entirety, you can check:

-        - vertex of its shape:
+        - vertex intersection of its shape:
           - vertex 1: that it casts a sphere's shadow
           - vertex 2: that its boundary is circular

-        - vertex of its motion:
+        - vertex intersection of its motion:
           - vertex 1: that it bounces instead of falling once
           - vertex 2: that it rolls on a hill in a vacuum of other forces (responds to gravity)

-        - vertex of its symmetries:
+        - vertex intersection of its symmetries:
           - vertex 1: doesnt dissolve in substance that dissolves non-plastics
           - vertex 2: doesnt rest in a square or triangle shape even when compressed to those shapes